james2m/seedbank/README.md

 Installation
 ============

+Seedbank > 0.4.0 does not support rubies below Ruby 2.x.
+If you are using an older Ruby you'll have to stick with 0.4.0 and below.

 ### Rails 5.x

 Seedbank has not been updated to work with Rails 5.
 I've not tested it with 5.x and am working on a new version specifically for 5.x.
 That said, I believe some